PurvaChiniya/sports-classification/README.md

 ## Overview

    This project is based on creating a image classifier which is trained for sports image dataset, from kaggle  "Sports Images Classification" competition.
+### Motivation
+This project is heavily based on one of my past projects, SSD object detection https://github.com/PurvaChiniya/Single_shot_detector

 ## File Description:
 * train.zip - the training set of images
 * test.zip - the test set of images on which predictions are to be published